assembler-institute/programming-fundamentals-values-types-operators-pill/README.md

 Open the files indicated bellow and read the instructions and requirements of the tests to solve them.

-- Once you are done the instructor will solve each step
 - If you get stuck you can find the answers in the `solution` branch
 - Try not to peek at the solutions